changgyhub/machine-learning/README.md

 `2 Perceptron and SGD.ipynb`: Linear perceptron and SGD

-`3 Kernel, Bayes and Models.ipynb`: RBF kernel, Kernel SVM complexity, Derive Gaussian density Bayes, and Digit classification
+`3 Kernel, Bayes and Models.ipynb`: RBF kernel, Kernel SVM Complexity, Derive Gaussian Bayes, and Basic Classifiers

 `4 Data Processing.ipynb`: Sequential feature selection and PCA versus LDA

 `5 Training and Ensemble.ipynb`: K-fold validation, Precision-recall curve, and Ensemble learning

-`6 Cluster and CNN.ipynb`: Clustering for handwritten digits and CNN on Cifar-10 (We use Wide ResNet and acheieved 94%)
+`6 Cluster and CNN.ipynb`: Clustering for Digits and CNN on Cifar-10 (We use Wide ResNet and acheieved 94%)

 ## Highlights